Purdue’s Zach Edey named AP men’s player of the year - WTOP News

-Zach Edey spent the days following Purdue’s historic NCAA Tournament loss lying low, his phone turned off, along with the rest of the outside world.
+In the days after Purdue’s historic NCAA Tournament loss, Zach Edey kept to himself.
+He turned his phone turned off, along with the rest of the outside world.

-The disappointing finish did little to diminish the season the Boilermakers big man had.
+It was a disappointing finish to an award-winning season for the big man with the Boilermakers

-Dominating at both ends of the floor during the regular season, Edey was a near-unanimous choice as The Associated Press men’s college basketball player of the year.
+Dominating at both ends of the floor, Edey was a runaway winner for The Associated Press men’s college basketball player of the year.
 Edey received all but one vote from a 58-person media panel, with Indiana’s Trayce Jackson-Davis getting the other.

 “The season ended in disappointment, which really sucks, but it’s always nice to win individual accolades,” Edey said.
 “It kind of validates your work a little bit.
 The last three years I’ve played here, I’ve seen my game grow every year.
 AP player of the year is a great feeling, it just kind of stinks the way the season ended.”

-That ending came in the NCAA Tournament’s first round, when Purdue lost to Fairleigh Dickinson, joining Virginia in 2018 as the only No. 1 seeds to lose to a No. 16.
+Edey had 21 points, 15 rebounds and three blocked shots against Fairleigh Dickinson in the first round of the NCAA Tournament, but Purdue joined Virginia in 2018 as the only No. 1 seeds to lose to a No. 16.

+It was an abrupt ending to an incredible season for the 7-foot-4 Canadian.

 Edey also shot 62% from the floor and averaged 2.1 blocked shots per game while leading Purdue to its first outright Big Ten regular-season title since 2017.
 He is the first player since Navy’s David Robinson in 1985-86 to have at least 750 points, 450 rebounds and 50 blocked shots in a season.